SourMelion/RT-Optimized/RTOptimized/README.md

 ### Primer Thrower Inserters

-A thrower/turret hybrid!
-This thrower can fling primable items (grenades, capsules, rockets, etc.) at enemies.
+A thrower/turret hybrid! but really its just a turret This thrower can fling primable items (grenades, capsules, rockets, etc.) at enemies.

 ### Signal Bounce Pads